 Bending low against the wind, we struggled to the lee side of a nearby ridge.
 Separating, we settled into masking clumps of sagebrush, rifles ready.
 Tim O. blew sparingly, waiting three or four minutes between each call.
 Under these conditions, the call wouldn’t carry more than 100 yards.
 After 30 minutes, nothing appeared.
 We got to our feet and struggled back to the truck.

 This scenario was repeated throughout the day.
 “Those coyotes are smarter than we are,” Tim O. said.
 “They’re staying home, keeping out of this wind.
 We don’t have the same good sense.”

 We weren’t surprised when the weatherman announced wind velocity was a good 40 miles per hour that day.
 Then he predicted snow overnight.

 “If it snows, the wind should settle down,” Tim predicted.
 “We’ll have a better day tomorrow.”

 Leaving the motel the next morning, we drove through a raging blizzard in 32 degree temperatures.
 It stopped snowing by 10 a.m., but instead of abating, the wind actually increased.

 After two days of hard hunting in unbelievably high winds, the score was Coyotes 10, hunters zip.
 Field testing the improved Ranch Rifle would have to wait for another day.

-Reprinted from the August 2007 issue of Buckmasters GunHunter Magazine.
+This article was published in the August 2007 edition of Buckmasters GunHunter Magazine.
 Subscribe today to have GunHunter delivered to your home.